julwrites/julwrites.github.io/src/content/blog/2024_09_17_Scrambling for focus.md

 ---
-title: Scrambling for focus
+title: "Scrambling for focus"
-date: 2024-09-17T11:28:59.000Z
-draft: true
+pubDate: "Sep 17 2024"
-description: I don't mean this to be a journal entry, but I've been feeling cognitively fragmented recently.
+description: "I don't mean this to be a journal entry, but I've been feeling cognitively fragmented recently."
 ---

 I don't mean this to be a journal entry, but I've been feeling cognitively fragmented recently.
 By which I mean that my attention span is shorter, my priorities are muddled, and my focus is shattered.